amal2nes/student-list/README.md

 ### update-5 Remove String Literals

-Scanning our Program.cs file we can see lots of quotation marks.
-This is a potential code smell and can often lead to coding  errors.
+Examining our **Program.cs** file in the **students-list** project, we can see lots of quotation marks.
+This is a potential *code smell* and can often lead to coding errors.
 String literals can also lead to confusion.
-The approach I've taken here is to move the main strings in use into a Contants class.
+For example, the command-line arguments `a` `r` and `?` don't mean much on first inspection.
+It would be much nicer to have a descriptive name for these literals greet you instead.

+In this update, we turn the string literals into constants and group them together into a Constants class.
 Not only does that mean I have just one location where I need to make an update, but I can also describe these entities independently of the length of the string literal itself.
+For example, the argument `a` now becomes Constants.ShowAll, which is a big readability gain.

-This improvement led to us finding a bug.
-When adding an entry and calling `UpdateContent`, the entry was separated by a comma with no space after it.
+This update also resulted in us finding a bug.
+When we call UpdateContent to add an entry, the entry was separated by a comma with no space after it.
 However, the code to count entries currently counts words based on space boundaries.
 This leads to a wrong count.
-By using the same delimiter constant when reading or writing to the list, we eliminate this problem.
+By using the same delimiter constant (`StudentEntryDelimiter`) when reading or writing to the list, we eliminate this problem.
 (The word counting method will get its own update further in this tutorial).

+Another small, but important, change is to prepend each argument with a minus `-` sign.
+This is a more common syntax for command-line arguments.

 ### update-6 Eliminate Temporary Variables